Radiant point of meteor showers: All you need to know

 Let’s start with what it is.
 Remember, meteor showers happen as Earth moves through space, when we pass through the orbit of a comet.
 Comets are icy, dusty objects.
 And they litter their orbits with debris.
 The stream of cometary particles in space is called a meteor stream.

 So crossing a meteor stream is much like crossing a fast-moving stream of water on Earth.
 The water (or comet dust) is all around you.
 You’re immersed in the water (or dust), but it’s striking you on only one side of your body, the side facing into the force of the moving water.
 Boom!
 The oncoming water might feel like a big hand trying to push you over.
 Once you continue moving across the stream, the direction and speed of the force changes, based upon the stream’s speed and direction and your speed and direction.

 Likewise, when Earth is fording a meteor stream in space, bits of comet dust are all around us.
-But they’re striking Earth only on one side, determined by a combination of the meteor stream’s speed and direction and the earth’s speed and direction.
+But they’re striking Earth only on one side, determined by a combination of the meteor stream’s speed and direction and Earth’s speed and direction.
 Most meteor showers occur after midnight, when Earth’s spin has turned into the oncoming meteor stream.
-The earth’s forward motion added to the meteors’ motion makes for some very swift meteors.
-But some showers, like the annual Draconids, and Tau Herculids, approach the earth from behind in our evening sky.
+Earth’s forward motion added to the meteors’ motion makes for some very swift meteors.
+But some showers, like the annual Draconids and Tau Herculids, approach the earth from behind in our evening sky.
 Then the meteors have to catch up to us, resulting in slow meteors.